bacpop/PopPUNK/docs/options.rst

      --create-db           Create pairwise distances database between reference sequences
-     --fit-model           Fit a mixture model to a reference database --create-query-db     Create distances between query sequences and a reference database
+     --fit-model           Fit a mixture model to a reference database --refine-model        Refine the accuracy of a fitted model --create-query-db     Create distances between query sequences and a reference database
      --assign-query        Assign the cluster of query sequences without re-